sma-abyar/commandhelper/README.md

 ## Installation

-On macOS or Linux, you can install *The Fuck* via [Homebrew][homebrew]:
+On macOS or Linux, you can install *Command Helper* via [Homebrew][homebrew]:

 ```bash
 brew install commandhelper
 ```

-On Ubuntu / Mint, install *The Fuck* with the following commands:
+On Ubuntu / Mint, install *Command Helper* with the following commands:
 ```bash
 sudo apt update
 sudo apt install python3-dev python3-pip python3-setuptools
 pip3 install commandhelper --user
 ```

-On FreeBSD, install *The Fuck* with the following commands:
+On FreeBSD, install *Command Helper* with the following commands:
 ```bash
 pkg install commandhelper
 ```

-On ChromeOS, install *The Fuck* using [chromebrew](https://github.com/skycocker/chromebrew) with the following command:
+On ChromeOS, install *Command Helper* using [chromebrew](https://github.com/skycocker/chromebrew) with the following command:
 ```bash
 crew install commandhelper
 ```

-On Arch based systems, install *The Fuck* with the following command:
+On Arch based systems, install *Command Helper* with the following command:
 ```
 sudo pacman -S commandhelper
 ```

-On other systems, install *The Fuck*  by using `pip`:
+On other systems, install *Command Helper*  by using `pip`:

 ```bash
 pip install commandhelper